CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 Protected messages sent by your organizations finance department require special branding, including customized introduction and body texts and a Disclaimer link in the footer.
 The finance messages shall also expire after seven days.
 In this task, you will create a new custom OME configuration and create a transport rule to apply the OME configuration to all mail sent from the finance department.

-1. You should still be logged into your Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin**, and there should still be an open PowerShell window with Exchange Online connected.
+1. Log into the LabVM, and there should still be an open PowerShell window with Exchange Online connected.

 1. Run the **New-OMEConfiguration** cmdlet to create a new configuration: